 - Inadequate Maintenance

 If you have been injured while on the premises of another, you may have a premises liability claim against the owner or occupier.
-The attorneys at Karnas Law have years of experience litigating premises liability actions.
+The attorneys at Karnas Law Firm have years of experience litigating premises liability actions.
 Contact Karnas Law for your free consultation today.